Learn how to make smoked salmon on a Pit Boss Pellet Grill!

 This is just a fancy term for a sticky layer that forms as some of the salt and sugar that infused last night makes its back way to the surface.

-Just like we did on our smoked tuna steaks, we want a good pellicle because it is the ideal surface to absorb smokey flavor and form a delicious crust on the salmon as it smokes, so give it time to form.
+Just like we did on our smoked tuna steaks, we want a good pellicle because it is the ideal surface to absorb smoky flavor and form a delicious crust on the salmon as it smokes, so give it time to form.

 If you are in a rush, the pellicle will form even faster if you bring the salmon outside or set up a box fan to circulate air gently on the salmon while it dries up on the racks.